-Advanced Health Organization Theory (HADM 705) - Prerequisites: HADM 704 or permission of instructor.
+Advanced Health Service Organization Theory (HADM 705) – Prerequisite: HADM 704 or permission of the instructor.
 Covers contemporary perspectives in health organization theory in depth, with emphasis on their research application in health care organizations.
 Critically assesses current examples of research on health care organizations using these perspectives.

 Organizational Behavior for Health Services Research (HADM 701) - Prerequisite: HADM 704 and HADM 705 or permission from instructor.
 Analysis of medical care organizations at both micro and macro levels.
 Critical review of empirical research in organizational analysis and design.
 Identifies measurement issues related to the quality of care and to the formulation of evaluative research on health services programs.